Course: The Brain and Space

 I didn’t have high expectations for this course – I’d found the first one less than enthralling – but it snuck up on me, and I quite enjoyed it.
 In addition to interesting material, I kept running into little touches I truly enjoyed.
 Silly things, not that relevant to the subject matter – like the “eye movement hat”, a sort of jester’s cap with eyeballs instead of bells, that was not only worn during discussions of eye movements, but kept showing up on different walls in the office.
 Music that was part of the acoustic processing material, and it turns out Dr. Groh plays the banjo, which might account for the instrumentals closing out some of the videos.
 But on one memorable occasion, a video ended with Dan Reeder (a rather crazy singer/songwriter who comes up with some… pretty odd lyrics sometimes) singing “The Brain is Not The Mind.”
 Three day earworm, that.
 Uh oh, there it goes again.
 Come to think of it, that would be a fun unit for a brain MOOC: the mechanism of earworms.

-This is one of three courses, plus a capstone project, that are part of the specialization program called Neuroscience: Perception, Action, and The Brain.
-I’d already taken one of the courses (Visual Perception and the Brain).
+This is one of three courses, plus a capstone project, that are part of the specialization program called Neuroscience: Perception, Action, and The Brain. [this specialization is no longer offered, though the three courses are available] I’d already taken one of the courses (Visual Perception and the Brain).
 I have no interest in specialization programs – they cost money, for one thing, and I have no need of credentials in any case – but I’m generally interested in the brain, and I’d already taken one of the other courses, so I thought I’d take a look.
 Turned out to be a good thing.